QianqianQ/todo-list/deployment.md

 #### 1. Generate Azure Credentials

-**Fails** in create Service Principal: AuthorizationFailed
+**Fails** in create Service Principal with grant roles: AuthorizationFailed

-> The client 'qianqian.qin@janijarvinenintertechno.onmicrosoft.com' with object id '875e83ac-71e7-4b91-8b4c-911805c1775c' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/d7a19591-07c4-4235-a5c8-ba15f47f5b3e/resourceGroups/rg-azuretraining-qianqian/providers/Microsoft.Authorization/roleAssignments/36b16ac7-efd2-40ca-91a9-f9aaf87917cd' or the scope is invalid.
-If access was recently granted, please refresh your credentials.

 CI/CD pipeline in GitHub may not work

 #### 2. Add AZURE_CREDENTIALS to GitHub Secrets

+**Fails** in create Service Principal with grant roles: AuthorizationFailed

 Settings → Secrets and variables → Actions -> New repository secret -> AZURE_CREDENTIALS -> entire JSON output from Azure output